kitayama/pg_statsinfo/doc/pg_statsinfo.md

-## Changes from pg_statsinfo16
+## Changes from pg_statsinfo17

-Following changes have been made after pg_statsinfo 16.
+Following changes have been made after pg_statsinfo 17.

-  - Supports PostgreSQL 17 (pg_statsinfo 17 supports only PostgreSQL 17).
+  - Supports PostgreSQL 18 (pg_statsinfo 18 supports only PostgreSQL 18).
-  - Some of the statistics collected have been changed.
-    - Due to changes to the specifications of PostgreSQL's pg_stat_statements and pg_store_plans, pg_statsinfo now handles statistics on the time spent reading and writing file blocks separately for shared blocks and local blocks.
-    - Due to a change in PostgreSQL specifications, the view that provides statistics on backend buffer writes has been changed from pg_stat_bgwriter to pg_stat_io.
+  - Due to a change in PostgreSQL specifications, the view that provides I/O statistics among WAL statistics has been changed from pg_stat_wal to pg_stat_io.
     As a result, in this version of pg_statsinfo, the values may differ from those in previous versions.

 ## Detailed information